Dr Amirah Iqbal

 - working with people who have experienced trauma

-These groups run with a small number of delegates (maximum 10), as I believe this adds to the experiential nature for all of us who attends.
+These groups run with a small number of delegates (maximum 10), as I believe this adds to the experiential nature for all who attends.

 I currently write a monthly "Ask a psychologist" column, and I am happy to be contacted to support community and voluntary initiatives.